 Get Something To Eat

 Rumor has it that food will bring you down from a high.
 Many seasoned stoners may use this as a reason to avoid eating after consuming marijuana but it can come in handy for those who want to sober up.
 Although we’re still not certain why food helps people come down from a high, some suggest that, because fatty foods bind with cannabinoids, they will be metabolized faster.
-Others speculate that consuming food increases blood flow to the stomach while pulling it from the brain thus decreasing THC’s psychoactive tendencies.
+Others speculate that consuming food increases blood flow to the stomach while pulling it from the brain thus decreasing THC’s psychotropic tendencies.
 Bottom line?
 A burger and fries never hurt anyone.

 Is It Possible To Overdose On Cannabis?